yugabyte/yugabyte-db/docs/content/latest/sample-data/chinook.md

 ![Chinook ER diagram](/images/sample-data/chinook/chinook-er-diagram.png)

-## Install the Chinook database

-Follow the steps here to download and install the Chinook sample database.

-### Before you begin
+## Before you begin

 To install and use the Chinook sample database, you need to have installed and configured YugabyteDB.
 To get up and running quickly, see [Quick Start](/latest/quick-start/).

+Install the Chinook sample database

 ### 1. Download the SQL scripts